Lorp/fencer/README.md

 For best results, use a font without an avar table, since Fencer will overwrite any existing avar table.

-## Testing fonts with mappings made by Fencer
+## Testing fonts made by Fencer

-Use the button “Temp download link” to download a copy of the most recent build of the font.
+Click “Download font” to get a copy of the latest font build.

+When you are happy with the results, then instead of using the font made by Fencer directly, it is recommended to copy the XML from the XML panel into the \<axes\> element of a designspace file, and compile using fontmake.